 If you move from a place where MS is rare to a place where it’s common before you’re a teenager, you’ll also be more likely to get it.
 This suggests that something about the place you live before puberty raises your odds of getting MS. It could be the amount of sunlight in a day.
 There’s evidence that vitamin D, which your body makes when it’s exposed to sunlight, helps protect you from immune-related diseases.

 Are you a smoker?
 Then you’re also more likely to get MS. And you’ll probably have a worse case that progresses faster than cases for nonsmokers.
 Quitting can slow the disease down, though, whether you do it before or after you’re diagnosed.

 No. You don’t get it from your parents.
 But the risk factors could be in your genes.
 If your parents or siblings have it, you’re far more likely to get it, too.

 Researchers believe there’s more than one gene that boosts your odds of getting MS. Some think you’re born with something in your genes that makes you more likely to react to triggers in the world around you.
 Once you’re exposed to it, your immune system responds.
 New ways to identify genes may help answer questions about the role genetics plays in MS.

-There is growing evidence suggesting that hormones, including sex hormones, can affect and be affected by the immune system.
-For example, both estrogen and progesterone, two important female sex hormones, may suppress some immune activity.
+There’s growing proof that hormones, including sex hormones, can affect and be affected by your immune system.
+For example, estrogen and progesterone, two important female sex hormones, may suppress your immune system.
 When these hormone levels are higher during pregnancy, women with MS tend to have less disease activity.
-Testosterone, the primary male hormone, may also act as an immune response suppressor.
-The higher levels of testosterone in men may partially account for the fact that more than twice as many women as men have MS.
+Testosterone, the primary male hormone, may also suppress the immune response.
+Men’s higher levels of testosterone may partly account for the fact that more than twice as many women as men have MS.